Nikolaihoej/nikolaihoej/README.md

 <img src="bannerforgit.gif"/>
 <p align="left"> <img src="https://komarev.com/ghpvc/?username=Nikolaihoej&label=Profile%20views&color=0e75b6&style=flat-square" alt="Nikolaihoej" /> </p>
 <p align="justify">
   I'm Nikolai Hoej Jensen, but people call me "Hoej / høj" I'm a dedicated Multimediadesigner and Web-developer with a focus on Frontend development and UI/UX designs.
 I focus on creating functional and visually pretty front-end web applications.
 I have expertise in mock-ups, photo editing, Re-designs and other graphic design services.
-I have an AP Degree in Multimediadesign as i mentioned earlier and I am currently studying for my bachelor's degree in web design.
+I have an AP Degree in Multimediadesign and in January 2025 i got my PBA in Web-development.
 I have been around computers my whole life and always had a curiosity for technical work.
-My passion for drawing and design has helped me on my way to becoming a professional website developer.
+My passion for drawing and design has helped me on my way to becoming a professional web-developer.
 </p>